DevExpress-Examples/winforms-designer-save-and-apply-dashboard-state/Readme.md

 * [DesignerForm1.cs](./CS/WinDesignerDashboardState/DesignerForm1.cs) (VB: [DesignerForm1.vb](./VB/WinDesignerDashboardState/DesignerForm1.vb))
 <!-- default file list end -->
-# Dashboard for WinForms - Set the Initial Dashboard State
+# Dashboard for WinForms - Set the Initial Dashboard State in Designer

 This example shows how to manage the dashboard state to save and restore selected master filter values, current drill-down levels and other selections such as the selected Choropleth Map's layer.